 How to Erase Self Doubt and Embrace Your True Greatness

-You may have never heard of the term “imposter syndrome” before, but chances are, you or someone you know has suffered or is currently suffering from this debilitating psychological phenomenon.
+You may have never heard of the term “imposter syndrome” before, but chances are, you or someone you know has suffered from this debilitating psychological phenomenon.

 According to a recent study published in the International Journal of Behavioral Science, about 70% of all people will experience symptoms of imposter syndrome at some point in their lives.

 So how exactly can you know if you have imposter syndrome and is it possible to overcome?